fdcastel/Proxmox-Automation/README.md

 `overlay2` is a [stable and recommended driver](https://docs.docker.com/storage/storagedriver/select-storage-driver/) but only works with `xfs` and `ext4` filesystems.

-This did not not stop [this guy from reddit](https://www.reddit.com/r/Proxmox/comments/lsrt28/comment/goubt7u/?utm_source=reddit&utm_medium=web2x&context=3) some years ago to find a workaround: to create a sparse zfs volume formatted as `ext4` and use it as a bind mount point for `/var/lib/docker`.
+This did not not stop [u/volopasse](https://www.reddit.com/r/Proxmox/comments/lsrt28/comment/goubt7u/?utm_source=reddit&utm_medium=web2x&context=3) some years ago to find a workaround: to create a sparse zfs volume formatted as `ext4` and use it as a bind mount point for `/var/lib/docker`.
 This will make Docker use `overlay2` without any changes needed in Docker configuration.

 It may seem a hack (which it is) but it [reportedly works better than the very own Docker ZFS driver](https://github.com/moby/moby/issues/31247#issuecomment-611976248).

-All these steps are contained into [`new-ct-docker-volume.sh`](new-ct-docker-volume.sh) script, which is also used by [`new-ct.sh`](new-ct.sh) script when invoked with `--install-docker` option.
+All these steps are wrapped into [`new-ct-docker-volume.sh`](new-ct-docker-volume.sh) script, which is also used by [`new-ct.sh`](new-ct.sh) script when invoked with `--install-docker` option.

 From my personal experience: I am using this solution for more than a year now in my home servers with zero problems of performance nor stability.
 That said I do not use nor recommend this solution in any production capacity.
 Also, see [Caveats](#caveats) section below.

-## Caveats
+## Caveats when using Docker on LXC

-  - Backup works.
-Restore does not (via Web UI)
-  - ~~Snapshots does not work~~
-  - ~~Migration does not work~~
+### Backups

+Backups (both to local storage and to Proxmox Backup Server) works fine.

+However, please note that **the contents of `/var/lib/docker` will not be included in backups**.

+Because of this you should not use [Docker volumes](https://docs.docker.com/storage/volumes/) to store any persistent data which is important since they will be kept at this location (and, again, will **not** be included in backups).

+Instead you should use [Docker bind mounts](https://docs.docker.com/storage/bind-mounts/) which mounts a file or directory from the Docker host (LXC, in our case) into a Docker container.
+All files from LXC filesystem will be included into backups.

+Lastly, since we are talking about backups, please remember again that all this is very new and _not recommended by Proxmox team_.
+I put these scripts initially for my personal usage and they have yet a long way to run until be considered stable and battle-tested.
+Thus, caution is advised.

+### Restoring backups

+To restore an existing backup you _must_ use [restore-ct](#restore-ct) script with the `--restore-docker` option.
+This will rebuild the `zfs` volume for `/var/lib/docker` and mount it correctly.

+Simply using the _Restore_ command from Proxmox Web UI will fail since it doesn't know what to do with `/var/lib/docker/` bind mount point.

+### Migrations & Snapshots

+Originally this method caused migrations and snapshot to fail.

-**December 2022:** [This guy](https://github.com/nextcloud/all-in-one/discussions/1490#discussion-4636908) found that naming the ZFS volume in a very specific way solves  the snapshot and migration problems.
+[iGadget](https://github.com/alexpdp7/ansible-create-proxmox-host/issues/1#issue-1492924235) found that naming the ZFS volume in a very specific way solves the snapshot and migration problems.
+This naming scheme is already adopted by these scripts so, for now, migrations and snapshots are working.

-Backup (both to local storage and to a Proxmox Backup Server) works fine.

-However, the Restore option will not work when invoked over Web UI.
+However, please be aware that this takes advantage of a very specific way Proxmox was implemented and it may break in future Proxmox versions.